florioux/tier2-proxy/README.md

 ## Encrypted (HTTPS/TLS)

-> The way the handshake process between participants is designed follows Simpl-Open Security Architecture - SIMPL - Confluence, "Agent-to-Agent Communication - Details" section.

 **Connection Establishment**:

 1. Clients connect using SOCKS CONNECT or HTTP CONNECT
-- The proxy establishes a TLS session with the client using a forged certificate, dynamically generated and signed by the internal CA
+2. The proxy establishes a TLS session with the client using a forged certificate, dynamically generated and signed by the internal CA
-- The proxy parses the SNI (Server Name Indication) to determine the target hostname and issues a matching forged certificate
+3. The proxy parses the SNI (Server Name Indication) to determine the target hostname and issues a matching forged certificate

 **Forwarding with TLS/mTLS**:

 1. The proxy attempts to establish a secure connection to the destination
-- If the destination is identified as a SIMPL peer, it attempts to upgrade the connection to mutual TLS, authenticating itself with the participant’s credentials
+2. If the destination is identified as a SIMPL peer, it attempts to upgrade the connection to mutual TLS, authenticating itself with the participant’s credentials
-- If mTLS fails or is unsupported, it falls back to standard TLS
+4. If mTLS fails or is unsupported, it falls back to standard TLS

 ![img](docs/imgs/proxy-tls.png)